 - Recommendations – Ask your friends and family about possible babysitting jobs they know.
 If you’re up for it, make flyers and ask your parents to spread the word.
 Look around your area: your neighbors may be in need of help.

 - Community center – Does your town have a community center?
-Look for “wanted” posters and see if anyone is on the lookout for a babysitter.
+Look for “babysitter needed” posters and see if anyone is on the lookout for a babysitter.

 When you’re marketing your babysitting services, create a Facebook page or website.

-You’d be surprised how many people are trying to look for babysitters in your area.
+You’d be surprised how many people on Facebook are trying to look for babysitters in your area.

 Online Babysitting Jobs